Architects spend upward of $200K on facades they never use. Here’s a creative way to repurpose them

 “They’re this massive and strange investment of time, energy, labor and resources that we as designers experience all the time and know about, but that aren’t necessarily public,” says Kolb.
 A single mockup can cost upwards of $200,000 to build, he says.
 “It’s very real, it’s very physical.
 We perceive it as a wasted resource.
 Can we think of a way to activate it or to give it a second life?”

 That question led to Testbeds, a project that is turning an architectural mockup into a garden shed for a community garden in the Edgemere neighborhood of Queens.
-In partnership with GreenThumb, the New York City Parks Department’s community gardens program, Diamantopoulou, Kolb and Stewart-Halevy worked directly with gardeners at the Edgemere Coalition Community Garden to develop the design.
+In partnership with GreenThumb, the New York City Parks Department’s community gardens program, Diamantopoulou, Kolb, and Stewart-Halevy worked directly with gardeners at the Edgemere Coalition Community Garden to develop the design.
 Though the project was somewhat derailed by the coronavirus, the designers are hoping to complete construction this fall.

 In New York City, where high-end and innovative building designs are as much marketing as architectural expression, mockups are a plentiful byproduct of the city’s most recent building boom.
-Through their research, the designers toured test facilities where mockups get blasted with wind, water and fire, and the junkyards where many of these pieces end up afterwards.
+Through their research, the designers toured test facilities where mockups get blasted with wind, water, and fire, and the junkyards where many of these pieces end up afterwards.
 Diamantopoulou says they came across many mockups of familiar Manhattan buildings, such as the wavy metallic facade of the Frank Gehry-designed tower marketed as New York by Gehry.
 “They’re extremely recognizable and iconic, even as little chunks,” she says.
 The designers decided that makes them ideal for reuse in public space.

 Their first design uses a facade mockup from 30 Warren in Tribeca, a luxury residential building designed by Post-Office Architectes.
-The mockup is a wide section of facade featuring pre-cast concrete panels and an oversize window, and will become the main wall of a small structure with a garden shed, a small green house and a workshop.
+The mockup is a wide section of facade featuring precast concrete panels and an oversize window, and will become the main wall of a small structure with a garden shed, a small green house, and a workshop.

 Despite the high cost and upscale design of these mockups, Kolb says the reuse project is intended to fit the setting of a community garden.
-The add-on materials include wood framing, standard metal siding and translucent greenhouse paneling.
+The add-on materials include wood framing, standard metal siding, and translucent greenhouse paneling.
 “It was really about combining a garden shed aesthetic with the high-end-ness of the mockups, which also works for the gardeners because they can work on and maintain the structures over time,” he says.

 But this is not your garden variety shed.
-Including design, material, site preparation and transportation of the mockup, the estimated budget to build the project will be $50,000 to $60,000.
+Including design, material, site preparation, and transportation of the mockup, the estimated budget to build the project will be $50,000 to $60,000.

 Some of these costs are being defrayed through donations and in-kind support.
-François Leininger of Post-Office Architectes convinced the developer of 30 Warren to donate and transport the mockup to the project, and Leininger is been enthusiastic about this small piece of his building taking on a new form.
+François Leininger of Post-Office Architectes convinced the developer of 30 Warren to donate and transport the mockup to the project, and Leininger has been enthusiastic about this small piece of his building taking on a new form.
 “It didn’t really matter to me how close or far this mockup would end up being from the original design,” he says.
 “The very fact that it was going to be transformed into something else was really interesting to me.”

 The designers are looking to fill out the rest of the budget from donors.
 They’re hoping this will be the first of many transformed mockups, and plan to keep working with GreenThumb to find community gardens that want their own mockup-based garden structure.